chianyou/Cyber-Risk-Intelligence-Pipeline/README.md

-# UCL Data Engineering Group Assignment
+# Cyber Risk Intelligence Pipeline

-This repository implements a cyber-risk data engineering pipeline using NVD, CISA KEV, EPSS, and cvelistV5.
+An end-to-end data engineering pipeline for cyber vulnerability analytics, integrating NVD, CISA KEV, EPSS, and cvelistV5 into a queryable analytics layer with a live dashboard.

 ## End-to-End Flow